Coherent and incoherent contents of correlations: Product States

-I would like make a few remarks about unitary orbits with product states embedded within the space all unitary orbits.
+Now we are in the position to make a few remarks about unitary orbits with product states embedded within the space all unitary orbits.
 Once again, the dimensions for the unitary orbit manifold is given by the product of dimensions of each subspace, while the dimensions of the manifold that represent the unitary orbits that contain product states is given by the sum of the number of independent parameters of each subspace.
 The surface of unitary orbits containing product states for $d=6$ (a qubit-qutrit system) is a $3-$dimensional surface in a $5-$dimensional volume.
 For $d=8$ (three qubit system) case with, the surface of unitary orbits containing product states is also a $3-$dimensional surface, but in a $7-$dimensional volume.
-Roughly speaking, the set of correlated states in the three-qubit system is much higher than the correlations in the qubit-qutrit system for product states as the base measure.
+The set of correlated states in the three-qubit system is much higher than the correlations in the qubit-qutrit system for product states as the base measure.
 The space of unitary orbits grows much faster than the subspace that contains product states; this should be cautionary statement for an analysis that depends on only product states; as it may lack generality.
+Let us divert the discussion for the moment an examine such a situation next.